What Humans Can Actually Eat | Part II

 But there is no such thing as an essential carbohydrate.

-If that statement creates discomfort, you’re not alone.
-The idea contradicts decades of food pyramids, plate diagrams, and expert recommendations emphasizing grains as a dietary foundation.
+That statement contradicts decades of food pyramids and expert recommendations emphasizing grains as a dietary foundation.
 Yet it’s biochemically verifiable: the liver produces glucose through gluconeogenesis from protein and the glycerol backbone of fats.
 Every cell that requires glucose can be supplied without eating a single carbohydrate.

 This doesn’t make carbohydrates useless or inherently harmful.
 They provide quick energy, support gut bacteria that ferment fiber, and supply nutrients in whole-food forms.
 But their non-essential status reveals something about metabolic priorities: the human body is metabolically equipped to thrive without them in a way it cannot thrive without fat or protein.